Sir William Temple, 1st Baronet: Marriage and children

 Temple married Dorothy Osborne (d.
 1695), a daughter of Sir Peter Osborne and Dorothy Danvers, in 1654.
 It was a love marriage and the couple were noted for constancy during their long engagement: Dorothy resisted pressure from her family to accept any of several other more eligible suitors, including Henry Cromwell and her cousin Thomas Osborne, 1st Duke of Leeds.
 She and William outlived all of their nine children, most of whom died in infancy; the suicide of their adult son John in 1689 was the greatest tragedy of their lives.
 Dorothy died in 1695 and after her death William's strong-minded sister Martha, Lady Giffard kept house for him.
 She had married Sir Thomas Giffard in 1662 and been widowed young; she spent many years with William and Dorothy, for both of whom she had a deep affection.
 In her last years she wrote a short Life of her brother which was published in 1728 after her death in 1722.
-However Martha believed that Jonathon Swift had lifted parts of her biography to include in his Memoirs of Sir William Temple, Part 3, although Swift denied her accusation.
+Martha believed that Jonathan Swift had lifted parts of her biography to include in his Memoirs of Sir William Temple, Part 3, although Swift denied her accusation.

 Sir William and Dorothy Osborne's children included: